-- (1) Industrial buildings shall not exceed three (3) stories or forty-five (45) feet. - (2) The height of detached accessory structures shall be twenty-six (26) feet or less, this height restriction is applicable to structures that are set back from the property line of not less than fifteen (15) feet from the side property line and not less than twenty (20) feet from the rear property line. - aa.
-Detached accessory structures, with a total square footage equal to or under Two Hundred (200) square feet and are placed within the allowable five (5) foot rear setback and five (5) foot side setback shall have a height restriction of fourteen (14) feet in height or less. - (3) Roof eaves for non-sprinkled buildings shall be twenty-eight (28) feet or less from the finished grade elevation.
+- (1) Industrial buildings shall not exceed three (3) stories or forty-five (45) feet.
+The height will be determined from the edge of the established street frontage (road).
+As per American Disabilities Act (ADA) guidelines a two (2%) percent grade will be allowed for your driveway. - (2) The height of detached accessory structures shall be twenty-six (26) feet or less, this height restriction is applicable to structures that are set back from the property line of not less than fifteen (15) feet from the side property line and not less than twenty (20) feet from the rear property line.

+- aa.
+Detached accessory structures, with a total square footage equal to or under Two Hundred (200) square feet and are placed within the allowable five (5) foot rear setback and five (5) foot side setback shall have a height restriction of fourteen (14) feet in height or less. - (3) Roof eaves for non-sprinkled buildings shall be twenty-eight (28) feet or less from the finished grade elevation. - (4) Adjustments may be considered for sloped or irregular lots.

 - (1) Off-street parking areas shall consist of designated parking spaces and/or centralized parking areas within the building site.
-Parking can extend into the setback area provided it is no closer than 5 feet from the property line.
+Parking can extend into the setback area provided it is no closer than five (5) feet from the property line.
 The minimum number of required off-street parking spaces shall be calculated by the Zoning Administrator based upon the criteria presented in Table 3-3. - (2) Centralized vehicular parking areas shall be designed and constructed in accordance with the vehicular parking standards outlined in Article 4.6 of the Alpine Land Use and Development Code.
 The parking area and/or driveways shall extend from the edge of the pavement or improved road surface of any municipal street.
 In the event that no improved road surface exists, the parking area shall extend from the edge of the municipal street right-of-way.

 TABLE 3-3 MINIMUM OFF-STREET PARKING REQUIREMENTS LIGHT INDUSTRIAL FACILITIES Type of Light Industrial Use Standard Manufacturing 1 parking space for each person employed, or intended to be employed, on the largest work shift.
 Warehouse and Distribution Facilities 1 parking space for every 1,000 square feet of floor area.
 Construction and Maintenance Equipment Yards 1 parking space for each two persons employed.
-Cabinet, plumbing, welding, and steel fabrication shops 1 parking space every 800 square feet of floor space plus 1 per employee.
+Cabinet, plumbing, welding, and steel 1 parking space every 800 square feet of floor space plus 1 per fabrication shops employee.
 Industrial Service and Repair Operations 1 parking space for each two persons employed.
-TABLE 3-3 MINIMUM OFF-STREET PARKING REQUIREMENTS LIGHT INDUSTRIAL FACILITIES (Continued) Truck Terminals 1 parking space for every semi truck and trailer anticipated during peak use of the truck terminal.
+Truck Terminals 1 parking space for every semi truck and trailer anticipated during peak use of the truck terminal.
 1 automobile parking space for each 2 persons employed.
 Solid Waste Collection or Transfer Facilities 1 parking space for each 2 persons employed.
 Light Industrial Parks 1 parking space for each employee.